Best wine glasses of 2022

 Quality wine glasses will upgrade the taste, aesthetics, and enjoyment of your wine experience.
 There are wine glasses tailored to specific wine varieties, such as Pinot Noir or Chardonnay, as well as more versatile all-purpose wine glasses.
 Traditionally, most wine glasses are stemmed, but stemless glasses have become very popular in recent years as they offer a more casual, modern approach (and, practically speaking, can be less likely to be knocked over).
 Both crystal and glass options are available at varied price points (crystal being more expensive) and, when accompanying a commemorative bottle, they can make an excellent wedding or anniversary gift.
 Of course, you don’t have to reserve all of life’s little luxuries for a special occasion; the best wine glasses help you have an expertly crafted experience any time.

-- Best white wine glass: Zalto Denk’Art White Wine Glasses
+- Best for white: Zalto Denk’Art White Wine Glasses

-- Best red wine glasses: Riedel Heart to Heart Cabernet Sauvignon Glasses
+- Best for red: Riedel Heart to Heart Cabernet Sauvignon Glasses

-- Best all-purpose wine glasses: Schott Zwiesel Vervine All-Purpose Wine Glasses
+- Best all-purpose: Schott Zwiesel Vervine All-Purpose Wine Glasses

-- Best stemless wine glass: Mikasa Cheers Stemless Wine Glass
+- Best stemless: Mikasa Cheers Stemless Wine Glass

-- Best budget wine glasses: Libbey Signature Kentfield Estate All-Purpose Wine Glasses
+- Best budget: Libbey Signature Kentfield Estate All-Purpose Wine Glasses

 What you should know when shopping for wine glasses